svipe/svipe-oidc-rp-samples/README.md

 ## Auth Flow that uses the QR Code page created by Svipe

 This is the easiest way to integrate with Svipe iD and requires minimal coding in the RP.
 However, there is less control over the look & feel as the QR-code page is created by Svipe.

 ## Auth Flow with client-side pre-loaded QR Code parameters

-This example uses a special feature where (most) of the authorization parameters are pre-defined in the OIDC admin interface and the QR-code only contains the `client-id`, the `state` and the `nonce`.
+This example uses a special feature where (most) of the authorization parameters are pre-defined in the OIDC admin interface and the QR-code only contains the `client-id`, the `state`, and the `nonce`.
 This means that the qr-code can be created entirely by the RP and kept fairly small.

-However, since the QR-code is scanned by the user with the Svipe iD-app, the page needs to communicate with the svipe oidc-backed so that it get notified when the the user has scanned the code and approved the sharing of information.
-This is done using a socketio connection to api.svipe.com. `2_Auth_Flow_Preloaded_Qrcode/templates/logged_out.html` contains the details for how this is done.
+However, since the QR-code is scanned by the user with the Svipe iD-app, the page needs to communicate with the svipe oidc-backed so that it gets notified when the user has scanned the code and approved the sharing of information.
+This is done using a socketio connection to api.svipe.com.
+`2_Auth_Flow_Preloaded_Qrcode/templates/logged_out.html` contains the details for how this is done.

 ## Server variants